kc0bfv/DDWRTLinksysE1200BuildEnviron/README.md

 # Purpose

-This repo will setup a build environment in a container that will let you build for [dd-wrt](https://wiki.dd-wrt.com/wiki/index.php/Linksys_E1200v2) or [OpenWrt](https://openwrt.org/docs/guide-developer/toolchain/use-buildsystem) running on a Linksys E1200 version 2.
+This repo will setup a build environment in a container that will let you build binaries for [dd-wrt](https://wiki.dd-wrt.com/wiki/index.php/Linksys_E1200v2) or [OpenWrt](https://openwrt.org/docs/guide-developer/toolchain/use-buildsystem) running on a Linksys E1200 version 2.
 Actually it'll probably work for any router running a Broadcom BCM47xx or BCM53xx MIPS Little Endian chip on those or similar firmwares.

+Additionally, it will compile an OpenWrt image that can run in Qemu that will allow you to test your binaries.

 # Prerequisites

 Docker, sudo, make.

+Optionally: qemu-system-mips (for running the OpenWrt image).

 # Setup